Jimmy Nielsen: Major League Soccer

 In February 2010, after having a conversation with and receiving a contract offer from Peter Vermes, Nielsen moved to Major League Soccer team Sporting Kansas City.
 After his first season, Nielsen stated that he would love to stay with the club another two or three years before considering retirement again.

 As reported on 15 December 2010, Nielsen signed a one-year contract extension to stay with the club through at least the 2011 MLS season.
 He was sent off for a handball outside the box on 9 June 2011, in Sporting Kansas City's inaugural game at their new stadium, Livestrong Sporting Park.
 On 28 November 2011, Nielsen signed a contract extension with Kansas City through the 2013 season.
 The contract also included an option for the 2014 season.
 Nielsen received the 2012 MLS Goalkeeper of the Year award.
 He broke the club record with 0.79 goals against average and helped the team finish first in their division.
 Nielsen retired following the 2013 season, which saw him win the MLS Cup.
 He played the MLS Cup with broken ribs.

 International career

 During a session with the Denmark national under-21 football team in 1999, Nielsen and U-21 teammates Allan Kierstein Jepsen and Peter Degn went to the Munkebjerg casino in Vejle at night to gamble.
 They were subsequently excluded from all national team practices, a ban that lasted several years.
 This earned Nielsen the nickname Casino-Jimmy.

 Coaching career

 Following his retirement, Nielsen was named head coach of OKC Energy FC of the United Soccer League.

 Nielson joined Hartford Athletic of the United Soccer League as head coach for its inaugural season in 2019.
 Nielson and Hartford mutually agreed to part ways at the conclusion of the 2019 season.

-Nielsen joined the technical staff of Houston Dynamo FC on January 13, 2022.
-On September 5, 2022, Nielsen was relieved of his duties at Houston alongside head coach Paulo Nagamura.
+Nielsen joined the technical staff of Houston Dynamo FC on 13 January 2022.
+On 5 September 2022 Nielsen was relieved of his duties at Houston alongside head coach Paulo Nagamura.